Solomon1533/1dgk.github.io/_posts/2024-01-25-google-cyber-certificate.md

 ---
 layout: post
-title: Google Cybersecurity Certificate
+title: Google Cybersecurity Certificate Course 1 - Foundations of Cybersecurity
 ---
 On January 25th, 2024, I started the [Google Cybersecurity Certificate](https://grow.google/intl/en_ca/certificates/cybersecurity/) program through Coursera.

 I'll take notes throughout the course and post them here, beginning with the first of eight courses in the Google Cybersecurity Specialization, Foundations of Cybersecurity.

 As much as possible, I try to interpret the concepts into my own words.
 However, that's difficult in a course like this, which has so many definitions.
 At any rate, I plan to add a link to an Anki note deck for future reference.

-# Foundations of Cybersecurity

 ## Module 1: Welcome to the exciting world of cybersecurity
 Being a cybersecurity analyst is like preparing for a storm: you minimize risk and potential damage.